SarvM/ng-aspnetcore-business-app/Note.md

 1. Keep the repository file in Services folder
 2. Keep the Identifier with Entity Name, it will avoid confusion like 'BandID' instead of 'Id'
 3. await connection.OpenAsync(); // Do this because of good pratice.
+4. ControllerBase // for controller class means, it won't classes supporting views.
+5. private readonly // readonly -- the value is assigned during Initialization [ possible to assign to different value ] but for constant value assigned during compile time.

 ### Add dapper package to the solution